 If you’re expecting low to moderate health care needs and want predictable, manageable costs, the Basic PPO may be a good choice.
 If you’re expecting higher health care needs and want to limit your financial risk, the Enhanced PPO may be a good choice.
 Both PPOs pair nicely with a Health Care FSA, which includes a contribution from Capital One and tax savings.

 Looking for more flexibility with your health care funds?
-Because the CDHP comes with a Health Savings Account (HSA), it gives you more flexibility over your health care spending and savings.
+Because the CDHP medical plan comes with a Health Savings Account (HSA), it gives you more flexibility over your health care spending and savings.
 An HSA is similar to a Health Care FSA but your account (and any unused balance) is yours for life compared to an FSA which is a “use it or lose it” account — you can even invest it and use the money in retirement.
 Learn more about the CDHP + HSA.
 Then, take a look at a side-by-side comparison of the CDHP and PPO plans to see how the plans cover expenses.
 Lastly, review a side-by-side comparison of the HSA and Health Care FSA to see how the savings and spending accounts differ.

-Keep in mind that both your contributions and Capital One’s contribution counts toward the IRS-mandated maximum contribution for Health Care FSAs ($3,050 for 2024).
+Keep in mind that both your contributions and Capital One’s contribution counts toward the IRS-mandated maximum contribution for Health Care FSAs ($3,200 for 2025).

 You can stay healthy — and lower your medical bills — by keeping up with your preventive care.